koenrane/KR-new-site/content/can-fear-of-the-dark-bias-us-more-generally.md

 publish: true
 title: Can fear of the dark bias us more generally?
 lw-latest-edit: 2019-12-22T22:11:52.198000Z
-lw-is-linkpost: 'false'
+lw-is-linkpost: "false"
 tags:
+  - understanding-the-world
 aliases:
   - can-fear-of-the-dark-bias-us-more-generally
-lw-reward-post-warning: 'false'
+lw-reward-post-warning: "false"
-use-full-width-images: 'false'
+use-full-width-images: "false"
 date_published: 2019-12-22 00:00:00
 original_url: https://www.lesswrong.com/posts/zkjfzLCqJxdNKfTKJ/can-fear-of-the-dark-bias-us-more-generally
 skip_import: true
 no_dropcap: true
-description: 'Fear of the dark increases our perception of risk.
-I ask: does this apply to decision-making more broadly?'
+description: "Fear of the dark increases our perception of risk.
+I ask: does this apply to decision-making more broadly?"
 date_updated: 2024-10-30 18:09:31.133945
 ---